-- · the directors appointed by Transocean may designate one of the members of the Transocean Partners Board as chairman; and - · the Transocean Partners Board shall appoint the members of the audit committee and the Transocean Partners Conflicts Committee, each of which shall select its own chairman.
+- \cdot the directors appointed by Transocean may designate one of the members of the Transocean Partners Board as chairman; and - the Transocean Partners Board shall appoint the members of the audit committee and the Transocean Partners Conflicts Committee, each of which shall select its own chairman.

 Transocean may, in its sole discretion, elect to classify the elected members of the Transocean Partners Board by submitting written notice to the Transocean Partners Board.
 Prior to the effective date of such election, which the Transocean Partners limited liability company agreement calls the "Transocean classification election date," each elected director will serve for a term ending on the next succeeding annual meeting of the members.
 Following the Transocean classification election date, the elected directors will be divided into three classes: class I, class II and class III.
-Each elected director will serve for a term ending on the third succeeding annual meeting following the meeting at which directors of that class were elected, except that any elected director first designated as a class I director will serve for a term ending on the first succeeding annual meeting and any elected director first designated as a class II director will serve for a term ending on the second succeeding annual meeting.
+Each elected director will serve for a term ending on the third succeeding annual meeting following the meeting at which directors of that class were elected, except that any elected director first designated as a class I director will serve for a term ending on the first succeeding annual meeting.
 The determination of which elected directors initially will serve in which class will be made by the Transocean Partners Board.